ryansheehy0/CAD_Canvas/README.md

 - You can never have 2 or more points in the same position.
 They will be automatically joined.
 - Create animations with constraints
 	- Maybe not include.
 Feature creep
-- Can have multiple layers and hide and un-hide different layers
+- Can have multiple layers and hide and un-hide different layers(Maybe not include.
+Is it really necessary?)
 	- Can move components between layers
 	- Maybe not include.
 Feature creep
 - Supports CMYK colors for print color accuracy
 - Used to make simple logos.
 Not really advanced features like with inkscape.
+- (Definitely include)variables for different dimensions

 ### Drawing tools
 - Line